algolia/instantsearch/packages/react-instantsearch-hooks/README.md

 # react-instantsearch-hooks

-> 🚧 This version is not yet production-ready.

-React InstantSearch Hooks is an open-source, **experimental UI library** for React that lets you quickly build a search interface in your front-end application.
+React InstantSearch Hooks is an open-source UI library for React that lets you quickly build a search interface in your front-end application.

 InstantSearch’s goal is to help you implement awesome search experiences as smoothly as possible by providing a [complete search ecosystem](https://algolia.com/doc/guides/getting-started/how-algolia-works/#the-full-ecosystem).
 InstantSearch tackles an important part of this vast goal by providing front-end primitives that you can assemble into unique search interfaces.